 - Import Configuration Section

 Ultimate CSV Importer will import both CSV and XML file formats.
 Ensure your CSV file is formatted correctly, with each column representing a different field in your custom post type.
-Also, we have provided a Sample CSV/XML for your reference.
+Also, we have provided a sample CSV or XML for your reference.
 If you are unclear, you can look for clarification.

-Install and Activate WP Ultimate CSV Importer in your WordPress instance.
-Click the Ultimate CSV Importer plugin and navigate to the Import tab and upload your CSV/XML and select the post type you want to import in the dropdown menu.
-Select New Items to import New data or Existing Items to update the old data.
+Install and activate WP Ultimate CSV Importer in your WordPress instance.
+Click the Ultimate CSV Importer plugin, navigate to the Import tab, upload your CSV or XML, and select the post type you want to import in the drop-down menu.
+Select New Items to import new data or Existing Items to update the old data.

 Field mapping in the Ultimate CSV Importer plugin allows you to map the columns in your CSV file to specific fields in your WordPress database, such as post title, post content, post meta fields, custom fields, and taxonomy terms.
 Field mapping is essential because it tells the plugin where to place the data from each column in your CSV file.
-Once it is done you can save the mapping as a template so you can use the same mapping in the future use.
+Once it is done, you can save the mapping as a template so you can use the same mapping in the future.

 Media Handling Section

-Download external images to your media – You can decide whether the image (Inline Image/Featured Image/Gallery Image) imported with your Post should be in the Media Library or not in this section.
+Download external images to your media.
+You can decide whether the image (inline image, featured image, or gallery image) imported with your post should be in the Media Library or not in this section.

-Image Sizes – The image can be imported in different sizes such as thumbnails, medium, medium large, and large.
-If you need any custom size you can do it by specifying the image width and height.
+Image Sizes: The image can be imported in different sizes, such as thumbnails, medium, medium large, and large.
+If you need a custom size, you can do it by specifying the image width and height.

-Media SEO & Advanced Options – You can import images along with the SEO fields like Image Name, Description, ALT text, and Caption.
+Media SEO and Advanced Options: You can import images along with the SEO fields like image name, description, ALT text, and caption.
 Map the desired CSV header to the fields.
 And click Continue to proceed with the import process.

 Import Configuration Section

-In this section, you can take a safe back backup before importing.
-Also, you can notify your visitors that the site is under Maintenance mode.
-Then Kickoff the duplicates while importing the data based on Title/name.
+In this section, you can take a safe backup before importing.
+Also, you can notify your visitors that the site is in maintenance mode.
+Then kick off the duplicates while importing the data based on title or name.
 Schedule your import at your own time in this section.
-Once it is done click Import to import all your data into the WordPress instance.
+Once it is done, click Import to import all your data into the WordPress instance.

-Click on Ultimate CSV Importer and navigate to the Export Tab and Click Custom Posts.
-Now the created custom post will be listed in the dropdown, select the desired post and Click Continue.
+Click on Ultimate CSV Importer, navigate to the Export Tab, and click Custom Posts.
+Now the created custom post will be listed in the dropdown; select the desired post and click Continue.

-Give the name of the file to be exported and download the file in the format you need like CSV/XLS/XML/JSON.
-And the advanced filters allow exporting the data you need.
-(Refer to Ultimate Exporter documentation for more details)
+Give the name of the file to be exported and download the file in the format you need, like CSV, XLS, or XML/JSON.
+And the advanced filters allow you to export the data you need.
+(Refer to the Ultimate Exporter documentation for more details.)

-Both import and update are the same processes and it only differs in two steps.
-In the first step select Existing Items and upload your CSV and map all the necessary fields and click continue.
+Both import and update are the same process, and they only differ in two steps.
+In the first step, select Existing Items, upload your CSV, map all the necessary fields, and click Continue.

-And in the Final Step select Update based on Field to update the record based on the title/slug/ID.
+And in the final step, select Update based on Field to update the record based on the title, slug, or ID.